-The waves can make swimming challenging.
-Or fun, depending on your viewpoint
+The waves on this coast can make swimming challenging.
+Or fun, depending on your viewpoint!

 Crane Beach gets a little narrow at high tide and the waves can be intimidating.
 The Crane Beach Hotel is out of the picture to the left.
 Photo by PatDoy.

 Crane Beach has been topping the worldwide beach charts for many years with a winning combination of fabulously soft, pinkish sand thumped by fun, surfable azure waves and backed by steep dunes and mature vegetation.
 However, the beach width is shrinking, this is no place for relaxed swimming and forget snorkelling.